Sight and Sound’s once-a-decade Greatest Films of All Time poll has a new winner

 The results of Sight and Sound’s once-a-decade Greatest Film of All Time poll are in.

-Every 10 years, the magazine asks film experts, including critics, academics, distributors, writers, curators, archivists and programmers, to send their personal top 10 favourite films.
+Every 10 years, the British Film Institute-published magazine asks experts, including critics, academics, distributors, writers, curators, archivists and programmers, to send their personal top 10 favourite films.

 In 2012, the winner was Alfred Hitchcock’s Vertigo, which has been bumped into second place.